Get a DC Real Estate License by Reciprocity

 Licensed in MD?
 Request Maryland certification of license.

 Other states: Check your state board or commission site to get the certification.
 Plus you need that proof of 60 hours pre-license in your state.

 Take the certification with you to the PSI exam.

 4. Schedule the DC portion of the exam with PSI at psiexams.com.
+Here is a direct link to the test taker page to sign up.
 You will need to create an account and then sign up for the DC (“state portion”) of the PSI exam.
 You can also call them to schedule 800-733-9267 but it takes a while to get an answer on the phone.
 Note: PSI is located in Las Vegas.
 You will need a copy of your current license to take the DC portion of the exam.
 Make sure you request only the DC portion of the exam and be sure it is for salesperson (or broker it that’s the case).

 5. Apply for your DC license with the District of Columbia Real Estate Commission.
 Apply here on the DC Real Estate Commission website.
 (Click Applicants section) After passing the PSI exam, you can go to the DC Commission site and register for a new account.
 After creating your account go to the login page at and fill out the form and pay the DC real estate license application fee.
 Note: A DC salesperson must sign up and work under a licensed DC broker.

 This summary was prepared by Paul Hartke, a licensed broker in Virginia, Maryland and Washington, DC.
 This is only a summary.
 The full details can be found at psiexams.com.
 Paul Hartke and his brother Keith own National Realty based in Reston, VA with over 140 agents in VA, MD and DC.

 Paul is a licensed Virginia real estate instructor and a lawyer.
 He is available to discuss your particular situation.
 Contact Paul online here.

 A DC real estate agent license requires you join a broker licensed in DC.